Breast milk remains the safest and most nutritious alternative to baby formula for infant feeding.

 Baby formula serves as a vital substitute when breastfeeding is not possible or insufficient.
 However, some parents seek alternatives due to allergies, dietary preferences, cost, or supply issues.
 Knowing the options beyond conventional formula can empower caregivers to make informed feeding decisions that prioritize infant health and nutrition.

 Breast milk is widely recognized as the gold standard for infant nutrition.
-It contains a perfect balance of proteins, fats, carbohydrates, antibodies, and enzymes tailored specifically for human babies.
-When breastfeeding is unavailable or limited, alternatives need to mimic these benefits as closely as possible.
+It contains a balance of proteins, fats, carbohydrates, antibodies, and enzymes tailored specifically for human babies.
+When breastfeeding is unavailable or limited, alternatives need to support infant growth and safety as closely as possible.

 This article explores safe and effective alternatives to baby formula while highlighting their nutritional profiles, preparation methods, and potential risks.
 Understanding these options helps parents navigate infant feeding challenges with confidence.